volcengine/verl/docs/start/install.rst

 Install with AMD GPUs - ROCM kernel support
 ------------------------------------------------------------------

-When you run on AMD GPUs (MI300) with ROCM platform, you cannot use the previous quickstart to run VeRL.
+When you run on AMD GPUs (MI300) with ROCM platform, you cannot use the previous quickstart to run verl.
 You should follow the following steps to build a docker and run it.

-If you encounter any issues in using AMD GPUs running VeRL, feel free to contact me - `Yusheng Su <https://yushengsu-thu.github.io/>`_.
+If you encounter any issues in using AMD GPUs running verl, feel free to contact me - `Yusheng Su <https://yushengsu-thu.github.io/>`_.

 Find the docker for AMD ROCm: `docker/Dockerfile.rocm <https://github.com/volcengine/verl/blob/main/docker/Dockerfile.rocm>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~